 The English poet grew up in Hampshire and now lives in London and on the Isle of Oxney.

-Her first full collection The Observances was published by Carcanet/Oxford Poets.
-The cover is a detail from ‘Neither White Nor Warm nor Cold’ by Christopher Le Brun.
-The Observances was shortlisted for the 2015 Costa Book Award for Poetry, the Michael Murphy Poetry prize and won the Seamus Heaney Centre Prize for First Collection, which was awarded to Kate on 30 June 2016 in Belfast.
-She travels to New York University in November to meet the Irish-American patrons of the prize and read at the Tom Quinlan Lecture and Irish Arts Centre Poetry Fest.
+Her first collection The Observances, published by Carcanet/Oxford Poets, was shortlisted for the 2015 Costa Book Award for Poetry, the Michael Murphy Poetry prize and won the Seamus Heaney Centre Prize for First Collection, which was awarded to Kate on 30 June 2016 in Belfast.
+She visited New York University in November 2016 to meet the Irish-American patrons of the prize and to read at the Tom Quinlan Lecture and Irish Arts Centre Poetry Fest.

-In 2012 she completed her PhD while teaching Poetry (modern and historical) courses in the English department at Goldsmiths, University of London.
-She contributes workshop ideas, close reading prompts and feedback to Poetry classes at Poetry School, Poets’ House Oxford and to schools.
+Kate completed her PhD in 2012 while teaching Poetry in the English and Comparative Literature department at Goldsmiths, University of London.
+She gives workshops, close reading prompts and feedback to Poetry classes at Poetry School, Poets’ House Oxford and to schools.

-She was awarded the Edwin Morgan International Poetry Prize in 2008 and has received a number of other awards and was selected by Roddy Lumsden for Best British Poetry 2011 (Salt) and in 2013 and in the 2015 anthology, the Forward Book of Poetry, Kate’s poems have recently been seen in Ambit, Long Poem Magazine, New Walk, Poetry Review, The Rialto, Shearsman, Warwick Review, and the TLS.
+Awarded the Edwin Morgan International Poetry Prize in 2008 she has received a number of other awards and was selected by Roddy Lumsden for Best British Poetry 2011 (Salt) and again in 2013 and for the 2015 anthology, the Forward Book of Poetry.

-For some years Kate co-hosted readings and events with members of the Southwark Stanza of the Poetry Society and is a member of the 12 strong ensemble which performs the collage-poem, Impossible House.
-The next performance is on 4 October at Beyond Words.
+For some years Kate co-hosted readings and events with members of the Southwark Stanza of the Poetry Society and is a member of the 12 strong ensemble which performs the collage-poem Impossible House and the 2017 commissioned piece, Waterloo Sunrise, for the Waterloo Festival.